bclehmann/wasm-and-node-ffi-experiments/README.md

 That makes the Node Addons API my favourite.
 It was more code than anything else here, but it was extremely straight-forward and logical.
 However, it may be more difficult to distribute as a package on NPM (and of course it's not an option in the browser).
 It was also very nice to be able to just write C++ code which receives and returns JS objects, other node FFI options appear to have a conversion step which may not be as performant or as convenient.

 I will note that the Node Addons API appears to be slower on an Arm Mac compared to emscripten.
+I'm unsure of the cause here, I will note that this Arm mac is much more powerful than the Intel Mac where I initially tested here, and it could just be that this is no longer a sufficiently difficult benchmark to expose meaningful performance differences, as emscripten is also not as far ahead of the JS implementation as it used to be.